US-GHG-Center/RetrievalToolbox.jl/README.md

 3. `F77= ` and `F90= ` set your (GNU) Fortran77 and Fortran90 compilers. `F77=gfortran` and `F90=gfortran` should work.
 4. Set your LAPACK library location.
 On MacOS, this likely needs to be set to `-framework Accelerate`, and on Linux machines, you will likely have many options, including various OpenBLAS options, or Intel's MKL.

 Once those are set, simply type `make` to build the XRTM library.
 Note that you will have to make more substantial changes if you want to compile with e.g. Intel's compiler suite.
-If you do not have a LaTeX distribution on the computer, the build process will exit with an error message, but that only concerns the compilation of the documentation which is part of the makefile.
+If you do not have a LaTeX distribution with `pdflatex` on the computer, the build process will exit with an error message, but that only concerns the compilation of the documentation which is part of the makefile; by that point the library will have been built successfully and is ready to use.

-RetrievalToolbox looks in a particular place to find the XRTM Julia interface file, and it is determined by the environment variable `XRTM_PATH`, which should point to the main source tree that you just cloned.
+RetrievalToolbox looks in a particular place to find the XRTM Julia interface file (which is part of XRTM), and it is determined by the environment variable `XRTM_PATH`, which should point to the main source tree that you just cloned.
 So in an interactive environment, you should, for example, start a Julia session with

 `XRTM_PATH=/path/to/xrtm julia`

+Or if you use RetrievalToolbox in a jupyter environment, start it up appropriately with e.g.

+`XRTM_PATH=/path/to/xrtm jupyter-lab`

 Alternatively, if that variable is exported beforehand, the variable will be also correctly set in Julia.
 Environment variables in Julia are accessible in the `ENV` dictionary, which is also writable from within a Julia session.
 So if `XRTM_PATH` is not set before the Julia session started, you can simply change it before loading the RetrievalToolbox module: